Kinds-of-Intelligence-CFI/animal-ai/docs/integration/Helper-Scripts.md

 ## Extract Configuration File Objects (Python)

 The following Python script can be used to extract the positions of objects from the configuration file of the AAI environment.
+It saves the laboursome effort of maunally writing down the objects and their various positions.
 The script uses the `PyYAML` library to parse the YAML file and extract the positions of the objects.

 The script first defines a custom constructor to handle unknown YAML tags, and then uses this constructor to parse the YAML file and extract the positions of the objects.
 The positions are stored in a dictionary where the keys are the names of the objects and the values are lists of positions.